gabrielac07/gabi_2025/navigation/final.md

 ## My first MC:
 ![img](../images/mc_results.png)
 ### Topics I had trouble with:
 This time was mostly unit 3, but also 2 and 5.
-This means that I need to focus on topics such as algorithms, binary search, cybersecurity, data representation, and program execution.
+This means that I need to focus on:
+- 2.3: Extracting Information from Data
+- 3.7: Nested Conditionals
+- 3.11: Binary Search
+- 3.17: Algorithmic Efficiency
+- 5.6: Safe Computing

 ### Questions I missed in both MC's:
 - algorithm efficiency and runtime
 - comparing code sets and algorithms